Math Test of ASSET

 - Basic Mathematical Skills

 - Advanced Mathematical Skills

 - College Algebra

 This test is planned to evaluate basic mathematical skills like performance of operations with whole numbers, decimals and fractions.
 It also assesses your basic word problem solving skills.
 Broadly, two categories are tested here and they are Arithmetic and Pre-Algebra.
-The Arithmetic portion of the test comprises of 78% of the test items while the Pre-Algebra comprises of 22%.
+The Arithmetic portion comprises of 78% of the test items while the Pre-Algebra comprises of 22%.

 The skills learnt in the first high school algebra course are tested here.
 The areas tested are:

 - Evaluation of algebraic expressions

 - Solution of linear equations

 - Solution of quadratic equations